 There were no new expansion teams coming into the 2020 season.
 Instead, the league put all their focus on what they had been building towards since the inception of the Overwatch League – homestands every weekend, all season.
 Finally the location-based franchise would be able to represent their cities and hear the cheers from their passionate fan bases around the world.

-Despite some of the early season Chinese homestands cancelled due to the Coronavirus, the beginning of the 2020 season has shown the homestand method is an exciting new way to experience the league as both New York and Dallas hosted the opening weekend to sold-out crowds.
-The roaring cheers and thunderous boos bring an entirely new level to the Overwatch League experience and a sign of good things to come for the league in their possible “make-or-break” year.
+Some of the early season Chinese were homestands cancelled due to the Coronavirus.
+However, it showed that the homestand method is an exciting new way to experience the league.
+The indicator?
+Both New York and Dallas hosted the opening weekend to sold-out crowds.
+The roaring cheers and thunderous boos bring an entirely new level to the Overwatch League experience.
+This opening is a sign of good things to come for the league in their possible “make-or-break” year.

-Aside from the full homestand format, the league made some other changes including not renewing their Twitch contract and instead will broadcast exclusively with YouTube for the next three seasons.
+Aside from the full homestand format, the league made some other changes.
+For example, not renewing their Twitch contract and instead will broadcast exclusively with YouTube for the next three seasons.
 There is also an update to their season format.
-The teams will still play 28 matches, but instead of the season broken up into four stages, a midseason tournament will be played with the two conference leaders (Pacific and Atlantic) and two wild-card teams facing off for over $1 million during the all-star weekend.
+The teams will still play 28 matches, but instead of the season broken up into four stages.
+This will include a midseason tournament will be played with the two conference leaders (Pacific and Atlantic).
+Additionally, two wild-card teams facing off for over $1 million during the all-star weekend.

 The journey of the Overwatch League has done a lot for the esports industry as a whole.
-It has truly (and successfully so far) introduced the home/away franchise format that many traditional sports follow and paved the way for the beginning of the Call of Duty League, another blossoming esports league that follows a similar franchise, location-based format.
-It’s helped bring esports closer to becoming mainstream after a handful of big broadcasting deals that included ABC, Disney and ESPN as well as brought in a ton of money to the esports scene through prominent investors that might have not been interested in before.
-Now, more than ever, esports are being taken more seriously in the bigger picture and the league was a driving factor in that.
+It has truly (and successfully so far) introduced the home/away franchise format.
+Similar to many traditional sports and even Call of Duty League, another esports league that follows a similar format.
+It’s helped bring esports closer to becoming mainstream.
+This is after a handful of big broadcasting deals that included ABC, Disney and ESPN brought in a ton of money to the esports scene.
+This was done through prominent investors that might have not been interested in before.
+Now, more than ever, esports are being taken more seriously and Overwatch League was a part of that.

 The Overwatch League has come a long way since it was first announced at Blizzcon in 2016.
 The road hasn’t always been smooth and slip-ups have happened over the course of the first two seasons and into the 2020 season.
 Still, the scope of the league is breathtaking and the vision of home matches around the world has come to fruition.
 For fans of the league, there has been a lot to love from the very beginning.